The Personal Website of Mark W. Dawson

 Many of his quotes on society and government are apropos to America today.
 These are some of my favorites:

-means of acquiring it, is but a Prologue to a Farce or a Tragedy;
+of acquiring it, is but a Prologue to a Farce or a Tragedy; or,

-or, perhaps, both.
-Knowledge will forever govern ignorance: And a
+perhaps, both.
+Knowledge will forever govern ignorance: And a people

-people who mean to be their own Governors, must arm themselves
+who mean to be their own Governors, must arm themselves with the

 - James Madison